W: Wolfe - Woods

 Without question Alan Wood was one of the most under rated wrestlers of the Mountevans era.
 A product of the Riley gymnasium, and cousin of Snakepit torchbearer Roy Wood, here was one of the best welterweights of the 1960s.
 Brightly coloured wrestling trunks and a striped dressing gown were the closest the Coppull wrestler came to gimmickry.
 A professional debut on the Isle of Man against Dennis Rothwell led to a career in which he outwrestled the best and gained little of the credit.
 Either the politics of the professional wrestling business, or just a travesty of justice, saw him fail to win the British welterweight championship vacated by Jack Dempsey, or at any other time.
 Lack of recognition led to Alan leaving Joint Promotions and setting up his own promotional business (C&A) in the early 1970s, though he did return to Joint Promotins towards the end of his career.

-Lightweight silver medalist in the 1908 Olympic Games and amateur British middleweight champion in 1909.
+Lightweight silver medallist in the 1908 Olympic Games and amateur British middleweight champion in 1909.
 We have not established the link but he may have been the same Billy Wood who went on to the professional rings of 1930s, and wrote the foreword of “Wrestling: Catch-As-Catch-Can, Cumberland & Westmorland, & All-In Styles” in 1934.
-Billy was certainly wrestling professionally as early as 1932, and was billed then as ex middleweight champion of the world.
+The book does cite Billy wrestling in Argentina in 1911 and France in 1913 Billy was certainly wrestling professionally as early as 1932, and was billed then as ex middleweight champion of the world.
 A man of some substance weighing just 13 ½ stones Billy took part in an elimination tournament for the British heavyweight championship, going out to Len Franklin in the semi final of the tournament (15 August 1932).
 In the 1950s when he must have been in his seventies, Billy was still involved in wrestling, running a fairground boxing and wresting booth.
-Cpl.
-Wood

 Stoke on trent wrestler who trained at the gymnasium at theBlack Boy Public House in Cobridge , Stoke on trent, alongside Jim Mellor, Jack santos and George Goldie..
 Second opponent of, and victor over, Jeff Conda (later Count Bartelli).